Skip to main content

 Learning Introductory Physics with Activities

-Charge density can be found by dividing the small amount of charge \(dq\) in a portion of an object by the size of that portion of the object.
-If the small portion is one-dimensional (say, the \(x\)-direction), you would call it linear charge density
+Charge density is the amount of charge in a given amount of space.
+It can be determined by dividing the small amount of charge \(dq\) in portion of an object by the size of that portion of the object.
+If the small portion of charge is a one-dimensional line (say, the \(x\)-direction), we would call it linear charge density

 \begin{equation*} \lambda = \frac{dq}{dx} \end{equation*}

-if it is two-dimensional, you would call it surface charge density
+if the charge is on a two-dimensional surface, we would call it surface charge density

 \begin{equation*} \sigma = \frac{dq}{dA} \end{equation*}

-and if it three dimensional, you would call it volume charge density
+where \(dA\) represents a small area element and if the charge is in a three dimensional volume, we would call it volume charge density

 \begin{equation*} \rho = \frac{dq}{dV} \end{equation*}